rickellis/Arch-Linux-Install-Guide/README.md

 ### Generate fstab

 We now need to update the filesystem table on the new installation.
-Fstab contains the association between filesystems and mountpoints.
+Fstab contains the association between filesystems and mount-points.

     genfstab -U -p /mnt >> /mnt/etc/fstab